open-make/openmakewebsite/content/blog/2023-04-20-interview-farmbot/index.en.md

 Contrary, it's important to not overshare.
 A lot of people, when they're wanting to find information, they just want to get the end result.
 They want to find the a CAD model or the schematic for this electronics board.
 They don't necessarily need to know about all the decision making that went into this electronics board.
 They want to get the end result that they can check the value of some resistor or some specification and move on.
 Maybe you do want to have some of the conversation and some of the previous iterations available.
 You have to  think if this is useful to a good percentage of people or it’s going to make too much noise.
 It's about the signal to noise ratio.
 You don't want to share the previous versions or be extremely visible if 99% of people want the final schematic and 1% of people want to look back at previous versions of the schematic that were interesting from an engineering perspective but had problems and never been used.
 You'd want to highlight the latest and greatest and in side note show the previous versions.
 If you really want to, you can find it.
 But you don't have a list with everything equally important.
 You want to direct people to the information that they actually are looking for.
 I know some open source projects which record all of their zoom calls and publish them on a YouTube channel.
 I'd rather get the meeting minutes and  scan through it in three minutes than spending an hour watching a video.
 {{< /expand >}}

+{{< card2 "Project process">}}
+I decided that it would be open source.
+When I published the paper online, it was revolutionary in a way.

+Our work in progress is only shared amongst people who are actually working on that next feature or version of the FarmBot.
+That’s our internal team and maybe some small number of community members who are helping us doing some things.

+We'll do the big publish and public release when the product is publicly available.

+A lot of being useful is about choosing the right tools for internal development and external sharing with people.

+If somebody emails us with a problem, our support policy is to  update the documentation and send them the link.

+They can come to the forum, search for certain problems and find the solutions on the forum.
+It's about having the right information in the right places and formats.

+You want to direct people to the information that they actually are looking for.
+{{< /card2 >}}

 ## Research outputs